Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Application beyond the code-capacity noise model

 To extend the BP+DC decoder beyond the code-capacity noise model, we introduce the \textit{detector degeneracy matrix} $H_{\mathrm{DDM}} \in \mathbb{F}_2^{M' \times N}$, where $M'$ is the number of low-weight trivial errors considered.
 Each row $\vb{h}_{\mathrm{DDM}}$ of $H_{\mathrm{DDM}}$ represents a low-weight error that satisfies both $\vb{h}_{\mathrm{DDM}}H_{\mathrm{DCM}}^\top = \vb{0}$ and $\vb{h}_{\mathrm{DDM}}O^\top = \vb{0}$.
 Consequently, the matrix $H_{\mathrm{DDM}}$ satisfies the condition $H_{\mathrm{DDM}}H_{\mathrm{DCM}}^{\top} = H_{\mathrm{DDM}}O^{\top} = 0$ and can be viewed as a generalization of the $X$-type parity-check matrix $H_X$ for bit-flip decoding under the code-capacity noise model.

 The BP+DC decoder can then be generalized to more realistic noise models by replacing the parity-check matrices $H_Z$ and $H_X$ in Algorithm~\ref{alg_1} with the detector check matrix $H_{\mathrm{DCM}}$ and detector degeneracy matrix $H_{\mathrm{DDM}}$, respectively.
+In Tanner-graph point of view, each row of $H_{\mathrm{DDM}}$ specifies a local subset of error-mechanism variable nodes that forms a trivial pattern, on which DC then acts by removing one low-posterior node before rerunning BP.
 As prior error probabilities $\vb{p}$ in Algorithm~\ref{alg_1}, we use Eq.~\eqref{eq_priors}.
 Importantly, this generalization can also be applied to other stabilizer-based post-processing methods~\cite{du2022stabilizer, yin2024symbreak}, which were previously limited to the code-capacity setting.
 We note that, for post-processing methods that do not use the $X$-type parity-check matrix $H_{X}$, decoding can be performed by simply replacing the $Z$-type parity-check matrix $H_{Z}$ with the detector check matrix $H_{\mathrm{DCM}}$, without requiring the detector degeneracy matrix $H_{\mathrm{DDM}}$.
 In the following, we present explicit constructions of $H_{\mathrm{DDM}}$ for the phenomenological and circuit-level noise models in BB codes.

+Before presenting the explicit constructions, we introduce the notion of a local temporal window, which is useful for the circuit-level case of BB codes.
+Because the syndrome-extraction circuit used in our simulations is repeated across measurement rounds, the local structure of trivial errors is invariant under shifts along the time direction.
+We make this invariance explicit as follows.
+Let $T_{\mathrm{loc}}$ be an integer (we will use $T_{\mathrm{loc}}=2$ or $3$).
+We construct a reduced detector check matrix $H_{\mathrm{DCM}}^{(T_{\mathrm{loc}})}$ and the corresponding logical observable matrix $O^{(T_{\mathrm{loc}})}$ for only $T_{\mathrm{loc}}$ consecutive measurement rounds, numerically enumerate all low-weight error patterns $\vb{e}$ satisfying $\vb{e}{H_{\mathrm{DCM}}^{(T_{\mathrm{loc}})}}^{\top}=\vb{0}$ and $\vb{e}{O^{(T_{\mathrm{loc}})}}^{\top}=\vb{0}$ within this window, and then place each identified pattern at every possible starting round in the full $T$-round model.
+We refer to this procedure as a \emph{local-window construction} of $H_{\mathrm{DDM}}$.
+The local-window construction allows us to access weight-$w$ trivial patterns that span $T_{\mathrm{loc}}$ consecutive rounds without performing an exhaustive search over the full $T$-round detector model.